-The MEXICA project combines a broad spectrum of key research training activities on “Multi-EXponential analysis with applications In Computational and Applied sciences” that are currently being undertaken in some of Europe’s premier research institutes and laboratories.
+The EXPOWER project combines a broad spectrum of key research and training activities on Multi-Exponential Analysis with applications in industry, that are currently being undertaken in some premier research institutes.

 The SPARSIT project offers a parametric method to retrieve high-resolution information from coarse-scale measurements using uniform downsampling by exploiting aliasing.
 The technique can be combined with different multi-exponential analysis methods.
 The method is patented and the SPARSIT project explores its use in computational science and engineering.